helloani25/Affirm-BalanceLoanBooks/README.md

 and state restrictions?
 ```
 I would consider chaining a series of filters and then chain them together rather than using if else.
-We can a Rule class that create a rule
+We can a Rule class that create a rule or a rule file

 def rule(variable):
     letters = ['a', 'e', 'i', 'o', 'u']